 REA’s policy is to provide all permanent employees who wish to live on the plantation with housing for themselves and their families, which is particularly important given the remote location of the group’s estates.

 Good quality housing and community facilities for employees are a priority.
 The group continues to build houses using “bataco” bricks, which are produced in-house by mixing boiler ash from the mills with cement.
 Use of this material has significantly reduced both the cost and environmental footprint of new houses in recent years.
-In 2019, new houses were built for 100 families on the group’s estates.
+Each year, there is a programme for building new houses and renovating existing properties and infrastructure for families living on the group’s estates.
 Village emplacements are provided with medical clinics, crèches, mosques, churches, sports facilities and markets.
-There is an annual competition for the best house and best estate village to encourage respect for the environment.

-In 2008, the group established a foundation to manage the network of schools across the estates that are authorised in accordance with government regulations.
-The foundation manages 28 schools, including 13 pre-schools, 14 primary schools and one secondary school.
-At the end of 2019, there were 2,617 students (434 pre-school, 1,964 primary school and 219 secondary school children) enrolled in the group’s school system.
+In 2008, the group established a foundation to manage the network of schools across the estates.
+These schools are authorised in accordance with government regulations.
+The foundation now manages 27 schools, including 13 pre-schools, 13 primary schools and 1 secondary school.
+At the end of 2020, there were 2,774 students (535 pre-school, 1,997 primary school and 242 secondary school children) enrolled in the group’s school system.